Adaptive Visuo-Tactile Fusion with Predictive Force Attention for Dexterous Manipulation: METHOD

 The proposed force-guided attention fusion enables adaptive weighting of modalities.
 However, without explicit supervision, it may not fully exploit each modality at the right stage of manipulation.
 For example, in a reorientation task, the robot primarily relies on visual input during the reaching phase, while both visual and tactile inputs are critical during the reorientation phase.
 Due to the richer visual information, the attention module may become biased toward vision, leading to insufficient utilization of tactile feedback.

-To address this issue, we design a self-supervised future force prediction task during training.
-We employ a transformer-based diffusion force head to predict the future net force $\netforce_p$.
+To address this issue, we design a self-supervised future force prediction task during training, where we introduce a transformer-based \cite{vaswani2017attention} diffusion head \cite{ho2020denoising} for future net force prediction.
 The diffusion force head takes the visual and tactile features as input and predicts the future net force $\netforce_p$ at the next $n$ steps.
-The predicted future force $\netforce_p$ is then concatenated with the observed net force $\netforce_{\mathcal{O}}$ to form a guide force $\netforce_g$.
-The updated query is computed as: